rajkorde/ExamGPTCloud/README.md

 - Foundation LLMs are used to generate Flash cards and MCQs from a given chunk.
 Any good model can be used with very minor changes in code.
 Current implementation uses OpenAI's gpt-4o-mini.
 - Each chunk is first evaluated to see if there is enough information in the chunk to create a meaningful question.
 Often times when a chunk is comprised of things like table of contents or copyright notices, there is no point in creating QA from this.
-- Model prompts can be customized for each model and scenario and are saved as a yaml file, so they can be versions.
+- Model prompts can be customized for each scenario-model combination are saved as a yaml file, so they can be versioned.
 - Models are instructed to respond in a specific json format derived from FlashCard and MultipleChoice classes and formatting is enforced automatically using pydantic.
 - Calls to OpenAI retried automatically 10 times with exponential backoff strategy to handle throttling.
-- Currently json mode is being used for OpenAI, because constrained sampling wasnt released when the project started.
+- Currently json mode is being used for OpenAI, because constrained sampling wasn't released when the project started.

 ## 7. Chat interface